Learn about BlueXP Connectors

 Connectors are a fundamental part of the BlueXP service architecture.
 It's your responsibility to ensure that relevant Connectors are up, operational, and accessible at all times.
 While the service is designed to overcome short outages of Connector availability, you must take immediate action when required to remedy infrastructure failures.

 This documentation is governed by the EULA.
-If the product is not operated in accordance with the documentation, the functionality and operation of the product, as well as your rights under the EULA, may be adversely impacted.
+If the product is not operated in accordance with the documentation, the functionality and operation of the product, as well as your rights under the EULA, might be adversely impacted.

 Supported locations